Water Deer Reproduction - Hiding Behaviour

 For the first few hours after birth, water deer are attracted to any large moving objects in the vicinity.
 Here, a young fawn, approaches a female blackbuck (_Antilope cervicapra_) at Whipsnade, having been disturbed from its resting spot by a fallow deer. - Credit: Marc Baldwin

-Finally, regarding locating fawns, Sharon Scott reported an intriguing instance during the summer of 2020.
+Finally, regarding locating fawns, Sharon Scott reported an intriguing instance during the summer of 2020 in a newly-mown field.
 Sharon described seeing a fawn urinate and then walk around in a circle a couple of times before moving away to lie down.
 When the mother returned, it apparently followed the track taken by the fawn, nose-to-ground, suggesting it was following the scent trail.
 While this seems a risky strategy, advertising the fawn's presence to passing predators, we know fawns of other species urinate on their tarsal glands from soon after birth (e.g., white-tailed deer, Odocoileus virginianus), which possibly helps the mother sniff them out given that their scent glands are yet to fully develop.
+Similarly, it may help the pair reunite when the landscape has changed.
 Sharon has previously described to me how she has always found twins and triplets lying apart and, when returning to suckle, the dam visits them in order of decreasing distance (i.e., the furthest fawn first, then next furthest, then nearest) before returning to her resting spot.
 Under such circumstances, the individual scent of the fawns may help her keep track of the litter's dispersion.
-It should be noted that I have not come across any similar reports in the literature.
+It should be noted, however, that I have not come across any reports of similar behaviour in the literature.

 A short compilation of a water deer fawn following its mother (dam).
 When the dam returns to suckle, the fawn(s) may follow her for a while before choosing a new lying-up spot. - Credit: Marc Baldwin